Mastering Taxes: A Freelancer’s Guide to Financial Independence

 The most common question asked by freelancers is, “How much tax do I owe to the IRS?”
 Unlike employees, who have taxes deducted from their paychecks automatically, independent contractors must calculate and submit their taxes on their own.
 To determine the amount you owe, you need to consider several factors, including your income, business expenses, and deductions.

 Determining your tax liability may be challenging, especially if you are unfamiliar with the tax code.
 However, there are tools available to streamline the process.
-One such tool that helps independent contractors estimate their tax responsibilities concerning their incomes, outlays, and deductions is a small business tax calculator.
+One such tool that helps independent contractors estimate their tax responsibilities concerning their incomes, outlays, and deductions is a small business sales tax calculator.
 Entering the required information allows freelancers to estimate their tax liabilities, allowing them to create suitable budgets and strategies.

 Quarterly Estimated Tax Payments: What Freelancers Need to Know